An Environment Volunteer in Panama: A Chat with Arabella

 1. What do you do as a Peace Corps Environment volunteer in Panama?

 As a Community Environmental Conservation Promoter in Panama, my role is to promote environmental stewardship and address community concerns.
-Leading up to my three-month mark at my site, I visited community members to learn more about the culture, community resources, and challenges.
+Leading up to my three-month mark on my site, I visited community members to learn more about the culture, community resources, and challenges.
 Then, I held a community analysis meeting to discuss the community’s key environmental concerns and identified the priority focuses through community voting.
 The three that received the most votes were conservation and accessibility of water, ecotourism/reforestation, and solid waste management.
 These are all open-ended, which has led to us working on a variety of projects.

 2. Why did you decide to join the Peace Corps and serve in Panama?

 I decided to join the Peace Corps and serve in Panama because it was the perfect mix of impact, adventure, and a healthy dose of unpredictability for personal and professional growth.
-I studied abroad in Singapore during my undergrad and had the opportunity to solo travel around Asia and Latin America, which profoundly deepened my appreciation for foreign cultures and experiences.
-When nearing the close of my undergrad, I began job searching, but despite my environmental qualifications and experiences, I found a highly competitive market to get a job I wouldn’t even love or feel like was making a difference.
+I studied abroad in Singapore during my undergrad, and had the opportunity to solo travel around Asia and Latin America, which profoundly deepened my appreciation for foreign cultures and experiences.

 For me, the Peace Corps was a bit of everything good.
-I was intrigued by the unstructured and project/integration-focused aspect of the Peace Corps since it would give me more opportunities to experience and navigate new situations.
-Plus, serving in a Latin American country, I have been able to strengthen my Spanish, enabling me to connect to a whole new demographic and address important issues that affect Latino populations.
+I was intrigued by the unstructured and project/integration-focused aspect of the Peace Corps since it would give me more opportunities to experience and navigate new situations, and I could strengthen my leadership and project management skills.

 Living Arrangements and Cultural Integration